eminwux/sbsh/docs/site/index.md

 sbsh is under active development, with a focus on correctness, portability, and clear abstractions before adding integrations.

-See the [Roadmap](roadmap.md) for work in progress, planned features, and the project roadmap.

 ## License

 Apache License 2.0